Short term estimates and forecasts for Weibo Corporation (WB)

 Weibo Corporation (NASDAQ:WB) trade information

-Sporting 4.54% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Oct 05 when the WB stock price touched $41.95- or saw a rise of 3.94%.
-Year-to-date, Weibo Corporation shares have moved -13.05%, while the 5-day performance has seen it change 15.27%.
-Over the past 30 days, the shares of Weibo Corporation (NASDAQ:WB) have changed 11.7%.
-Short interest in the company has seen 12.23 Million shares shorted with days to cover at 8.38.
+Despite being -0.41% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Oct 08 when the WB stock price touched $42.45- or saw a rise of 2.87%.
+Year-to-date, Weibo Corporation shares have moved -11.05%, while the 5-day performance has seen it change 6.95%.
+Over the past 30 days, the shares of Weibo Corporation (NASDAQ:WB) have changed 20.8%.
+Short interest in the company has seen 12.23 Million shares shorted with days to cover at 9.27.

 Weibo Corporation (WB) estimates and forecasts